groot34/insight-forge/PROMPTS_USED.md

 ## Phase 5: Code Explanation & Walkthrough
 *   "Explain the `app/status/page.tsx` file and how the health checks work."
-*   "Explain the `components/ui/animated-shader-background.tsx` file and how Three.js is integrated."
+*   "Explain the `components/ui/animated-shader-background.tsx` file and how CSS animations are used."
 *   "Explain the `app/api/upload/route.ts` file and how CSV parsing works."
 *   "Explain the `app/api/generate-insights/route.ts` file and how the Groq API is called."
 *   "Explain the `app/globals.css` file and how `oklch` colors are used for theming."